ZipCPU/autofpga/README.md

 - A simple mathematical expression evaluator exists, allowing simple math expressions and print formats.
 This makes it possible to set a global clock frequency value, and to then set baud rates and other clock dividers from it.
 - Automatically assigning, connecting, and building [wishbone scopes](https://github.com/ZipCPU/wbscope) just ... isn't there yet
 - The auto builder does nothing to create the master C++ Verilator simulation file, or any RTL based Makefiles.
-- While device selection via bus decoding is built, it isn't optimized yet.
-I'll probably return to this only when the bus decoding logic isn't fast enough, and that'll require it (nearly) running on actual hardware.
+- Optimized bus decoding--at least to one level.
+I may need to return to this if the bus decoding logic isn't fast enough, but that'll require it (nearly) running on actual hardware.
 - It doesn't build any linker script components ... yet.
 - The LaTeX specification table building isn't there ... yet.